valleyjo/valleyjo.github.io/_posts/2021-08-12-dictionary-alternative.md

 1. Use `StringComparer.OrginalIgnoreCase` as a constructor parameter for the Dictionary
 2. Use `Guid` as the key type rather than `string`

 #2 is a poor solution because the code that accesses this Dictionary does so with a string.
-This would require adding even more test cases each time the Dictionary is accessed to handle cases where Guid.Parse fails.
+This would require adding even more test cases each time the Dictionary is accessed to handle cases where `Guid.Parse` fails.

 While both would solve this bug, they don’t address the root of the problem: **testability**.

 This code is very difficult to test.
 Since it’s a private function, one must test it through the calling public function.
-For each unit test in `GetBytesForIdsAsync` one must perform all the setup required for the calling function.
+For each unit test in `GetBytes` one must perform all the setup required for the calling function.
 In this case it involved configuring several non-trivial parameters and mocking the client.
 All of this is in addition to the other unit tests required for the calling function.

 Understandably, no one wants to do this much work to unit test.
-The result is that many scenarios in `GetBytesForIdsAsync` remain untested.
+The result is that many scenarios in `GetBytes` remain untested.
 In fact, only 1/7 test cases was tested properly which explains why failure occurred.

 How can this code be refactored to be more testable?
 Let’s try using a first class collection.

 {% highlight csharp linenos %}
 // C#
-private async Task<ByteCollection> GetBytesForIdsAsync(List<Guid> ids)
+private async Task<ByteCollection> GetBytes(List<Guid> ids)
 {
-  // (1) Use the client to get the payload List<ByteMessage> messages = await this.client.GetBytesForIdsAsync(ids);
+  // (1) Use the client to get the payload List<ByteMessage> messages = await this.client.GetBytes(ids);

   // (2) Parse the payloads and add to the map
   // (3) Save the retrieved Ids for logging